 UBS Financial Services Inc. ("UBS FSI") has entered into a distribution and service agreement with its affiliate UBS Securities LLC ("UBS Securities") for the distribution of certain municipal securities offerings.
-UBS FSI would like to utilize this agreement in connection with the offering and sale of the Trustees of the California State University Systemwide Revenue Bonds, Series 2020B (Taxable) (the "Bonds").
+UBS FSI would like to utilize this agreement in connection with the offering and sale of the Trustees of the California State University Systemwide Revenue Bonds, Series 2021A, 2021B (Taxable) and 2016B-2 (the "Bonds").
 If utilized, UBS FSI would share a portion of its underwriting compensation with respect to the Bonds with UBS Securities.
-If you consent to the use of this agreement in connection with the above referenced transaction, please indicate such consent in a response to this email.
+If you consent to the use of this agreement in connection with the above referenced transaction, UBS FSI requests that the language below be included in the Official Statement.
 UBS FSI and UBS Securities are each subsidiaries of UBS Group AG.